-Low-Iron float glass is composed of less iron than natural raw float glass, resulting in lites that are truly clear, without a green hue.
+Low-iron float glass is composed of less iron than natural raw float glass, resulting in a more true clear aesthetic with less of a green hue.

 Full or partial coverage coatings, ceramic frit spandrel or digital in-glass printing may be applied for aesthetic, performance or harmonization purposes.

 We are able to offer a wide variety of tints.
 Our standard colors include gray, bronze and green.

 • Help to meet a desired specific appearance

 Coatings can be applied to tinted, clear, or low-iron glass.
 By adding a coating you can change the color and reflectivity.
 This enhancement is typically used to achieve light transmission levels or meet performance specifications.
 Each of our monolithic float glass supplier provides specialized coatings

 COATING SURFACE DESIGNATION